herbertfreeze/QSS/_sources/docs/index.md

 * Prof. OH: 9-10 AM Monday/Wednesday at **124 Silsby**; if you'd like to meet about research outside the course, send me times that work for you and we can schedule something.
 * Group tutoring TBD
 <!-- with Eleanor Sullivan: [sign up here](https://grouptutoring.dartmouth.edu/terms/23W/groups/12210); 7-8 PM Monday in Reed 101, 9-10 PM Thursday in Baker 370, 8-9 PM Sunday in Dart 002; [Zoom as an alternate](https://dartmouth.zoom.us/j/96707419408?pwd=SzJPYVQ1M0RRZmUzWWpJMzFZWXdHdz09).
 Tutoring begins in the second week of the quarter. -->
-* Emma OH: 4:30  - 5:30 PM Tuesday (location TBD)
+* Emma OH: 4:30  - 5:30 PM Tuesday (Kemeny 105)
-* Sabin OH: 1:30 - 2:30 PM Friday (location TBD)
+* Sabin OH: 1:30 - 2:30 PM Friday (Haldeman 46)

 ## DataCamp as learning resource

 **This class has no textbook.** Instead, we will use DataCamp to introduce you to course concepts, and you're encouraged to use other online resources like [StackOverflow](https://stackoverflow.com/) to fill in the gaps.
 DataCamp modules feature short introductory videos to a concept (e.g., loops), which you can click through if you're already familiar with the concept.
 Next is a series of tasks where you will write code, submit to test whether your code does what it's supposed to, and then progress to the next task.
-You can access these modules on the course page within DataCamp, which you'll sign up for using your Dartmouth email.
-[You can join that here.](https://www.datacamp.com/groups/shared_links/434e7826f38af70536acc1d3bf83fe921babc9c35b966195cf577468505c0473)
+You can access these modules on the course page within DataCamp.

 **I suggest completing the assigned modules *before* the corresponding class,** so you can get more from the in-class activities.